SteelCompendium/data-md-dse/Bestiary/Monsters/Elves Shadow/Statblocks/Shadow Elf Duskcaller.md

 reason: 3
 intuition: 2
 presence: 1
-traits:
-  - name: Of the Umbra
-    effects:
-      - effect: The duskcaller ignores concealment created by darkness.
-While the duskcaller is in direct sunlight, they have damage weakness 3.
-While the duskcaller has concealment, they have damage immunity 3.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Night Knife
+    name: Night Knife
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object
     effects:
       - roll: Power Roll + 3
-        t1: 9 damage
+        tier1: 9 damage
-        t2: 13 damage
+        tier2: 13 damage
-        t3: 16 damage
+        tier3: 16 damage
+      - name: Effect
-      - effect: If the duskcaller has concealment, they can target one additional creature or object.
+        effect: If the duskcaller has concealment, they can target one additional creature or object.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: The Lay of Cor'thoroth
+    name: The Lay of Cor'thoroth
     icon: 🔳
     keywords:
       - Area
       - Magic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: 2 cube within 3
     target: Special
     effects:
+      - name: Effect
-      - effect: Until the start of the duskcaller's next turn, the area is filled with darkness.
+        effect: Until the start of the duskcaller's next turn, the area is filled with darkness.
-        name: Effect
+      - cost: 2 Malice
-      - effect: The size of the cube increases by 3.
+        effect: The size of the cube increases by 3.
-        cost: 2 Malice
+  - type: feature
+    feature_type: trait
+    name: Of the Umbra
+    icon: ⭐️
+    effects:
+      - effect: The duskcaller ignores concealment created by darkness.
+While the duskcaller is in direct sunlight, they have damage weakness 3.
+While the duskcaller has concealment, they have damage immunity 3.
 ~~~